Manager training: 4 questions & answers to get started

 A blended approach

-Finally, there’s a blended approach to manager training that uses both in-house resources as well as third-party experts.
-The blended approach we recommend combines internal resources and expertise for manager training programs, along with external organizations when more expert training is needed.
+Finally, there’s a blended approach to manager training that uses in-house resources and third-party experts.
+The blended approach we recommend combines internal resources and expertise for manager training programs and external organizations when more expert training is needed.

 This hybrid approach has been a huge success for our company.
-It has allowed us to introduce a variety of training programs that our managers need – without being constrained by a lack of expertise or HR availability – while also molding them to fit our specific culture.
+It has allowed us to introduce various training programs that our managers need – without being constrained by a lack of expertise or HR availability – while molding them to fit our specific culture.

 Q4.
-How can I choose the right manager training for my organization?
+How can I choose the right management training program for my organization?

-Survey your managers.
-Use one of our surveys to identify gaps in your managers’ knowledge and skills.
+- Survey your managers.
+Use one of our employee surveys to identify gaps in your managers’ knowledge and skills.
 This will give you tangible data to work with instead of relying on false assumptions.
-For example, you may learn that the majority of your managers feel uncomfortable giving performance reviews – which is a problem that may not have surfaced without you explicitly asking for this feedback.
+For example, you may learn that most of your managers feel uncomfortable giving performance reviews – a problem that may not have surfaced without you explicitly asking for this feedback.

-Collect feedback.
-Always check in with managers before, during, and after training sessions to see whether it added value.
+- Collect feedback.
+Always check in with managers before, during, and after training sessions to see whether they added value.
 This information can help you refine your existing programs and process.
 You may learn, for instance, that one of your third-party programs isn’t a great fit for your managers.
-Knowing this early on can save your company money and you can re-invest it in a program that’s actually valuable.
+Knowing this early on can save your company money, and you can re-invest it in a program that’s actually valuable.

-We hope this gives you a better sense of the benefits of manager training and how to get started with your own program.
-If you’re looking for additional ways to support your managers, request a demo below.
+We hope this gives you a better sense of the benefits of manager training and how to get started with your management training program.
+Request a demo below if you’re looking for additional ways to support your managers.